phtrivier/phtrivier.github.io/_posts/2016-10-17-elm-tail-end-part-2.markdown

 Imagine that in Javascript, instead of having your data scattered around your application (some associated to DOM nodes, some in a top level object, some in global variables, etc...), you have one root object, and everything should use that.

 `elm` has a nice type system, so the "kind" of data you'll manage is stricly defined.
-(So stricly define that it will make you cringe, some times - more on that later.)
+(So stricly defined that it will make you cringe, some times - more on that later.)

 In our case, _what are we talking about ?_ We want do display a "tail end" graph, which means we have to give two information :